 California 100 Advisory Council

 The California 100 Advisory Council is composed of leaders and innovators committed to building a more equitable and inclusive future for all Californians.
-Advisors will bring their statewide expertise and perspective, as well as relevant experiences at the local, state, regional, national, and international levels to the California 100 Initiative.
-The Advisory Council will provide the executive team with targeted reviews and insights, as well as connections to aligned efforts across the state.
+Our advisors bring their statewide expertise and perspective, as well as relevant experiences at the local, state, regional, national, and international levels to the California 100 Initiative.
+The Advisory Council provides the executive team with targeted reviews and insights, as well as connections to aligned efforts across the state.

 MANAGING DIRECTOR OF THE CALIFORNIA POLICY RESEARCH INITIATIVE*